microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/termstore-group.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Represents a group used in a term [store](../resources/termstore-store.md).
+A group is a logical hierarchy can contains a collection of sets under it.

 Inherits from [entity](../resources/entity.md).